 History

 The Brentwood Philharmonic Orchestra has been playing in Essex for 50 years.
 The Orchestra was originally formed in 1973 with the name of Fairkytes Sinfonia and was based in Hornchurch, Essex.
 It moved in 1989 to Brentwood, Essex and in 1990 was renamed the Brentwood Philharmonic Orchestra.
-Past conductors from this era include Robert Pepper, Don Hart, David Pickthall, Graeme Wright and Michael Applewhite.
 It has since gone on to be one of the leading Essex orchestras drawing players from Essex and surrounding areas.

 The BPO was delighted to be chosen by Cllr Mark Reed, the Mayor of Brentwood in 2015/2016, as one of his mayoral charities together with SNAP and to receive a generous donation towards our purchase of a new set of timpani.